On the first test of the Weak Equivalence Principle in low Earth orbit: Introduction

-Systematic effects that were a matter of concern\,\cite{MicroscopeLimitations} turned out to be dominated by temperature variations; after calibration and a posteriori correction of all sessions, residual systematic errors were much smaller than random errors (SUEP) or close to them (SUREF)\,\cite{RodriguesSystematicsCQG2022,TouboulCQG2022-9}.
+The presence of patch charges and consequent fluctuating potentials at the frequency of the signal should be revisited in order to firmly establish its contribution to the limiting noise, starting from the knowledge acquired with GOCE.

-The stiffness of the gold wires, whose damping gives rise to the dominant thermal noise, exceeds expectations based on ground tests by two orders of magnitude, in addition to showing unexplained features (Sec.\,\ref{Sec:ThermalNoise}).
+Systematic effects that were a matter of concern (\cite{MicroscopeLimitations}) turned out to be dominated by temperature variations.
+After calibration of the thermal response and \textit{a posteriori }correction, residual systematic errors were much smaller than random errors or close to them (\cite{TouboulCQG2022-9, RodriguesSystematicsCQG2022}) This was achieved thanks to an effective multilayer thermal insulation blanket (MLI).
+However, MLI blankets are the likely source of large acceleration spikes (``glitches'') occurring simultaneously in the four test masses (Sec.\,\ref{Sec:OutliersGapsArtificialData}).
+GOCE was exempt thanks to an \textit{ad hoc}, stiffer than usual, solution adopted for the insulation.

-We first focus on the thermal noise and the physical parameters it depends upon: the stiffness and the quality factor of the wires.
-They are properties of the physical plant that must remain constant unless specific actions are undertaken which alter the instrument setup.
-Alterations may occur during calibrations, since they may offset the TM and affect the stiffness (Sec.\,\ref{Sec:ThermalNoise}).
-However, an anomalous behavior of thermal noise occurs also in some sequential sessions not affected by calibrations, and even within the same session.
-We conjecture an explanation in terms of initialization errors (Sec.\,\ref{Sec:QualityFactor}).
+\textit{Microscope's} glitches appear to be induced by thermal stress from the Earth and the Sun on the MLI.
+They occur at the synodic frequency relative to Earth (also the frequency of a violation signal) and the Sun, their harmonics and their difference.
+Outliers were removed and the ensuing gaps (up to $35\%$, $40\%$ of the sessions data) were filled with artificial reconstructed data.
+However, gaps and artificial data retain memory of the outliers they have replaced and may therefore mimic a violation signal or cancel an effect (signal or systematic).

-Glitches are very numerous, between 14000 and 40000 in 120 orbits.
-They produce large effects at the frequency of the signal and its harmonics.
-In the procedure used to deal with glitches, many data points are removed and replaced with artificially reconstructed data.
-Such a procedure introduces new potential sources of error and is not mandatory.
-The WEP ground tests by the \textit{E\"ot-Wash} group\,\cite{Adel2008} provide a successful example of data analysis in the presence of missing data carried out without introducing artificial data, exploiting the fact that the frequency and phase of the target signal are known.
-We suggest that such an analysis is the most appropriate and would definitively settle the experiment result (Sec.\,\ref{Sec:Gaps}).
+An alternative approach relying solely on real measured data has been successfully used in the \textit{E\"ot-Wash} ground tests, with only $7\%$ of data removed (\cite{Adel2008}).
+We argue that the same procedure is applicable to the \textit{Microscope} test in orbit.